Updated August 15, 2017

 - Unlike earlier versions of this legislation, the bill would put police in danger of being sued if they attempt to verify a permit.

-- Law enforcement organizations have denounced concealed carry reciprocity—including the International Association of Chiefs of Police and the Police Foundation to the Major Cities Chiefs Association, which includes the Chiefs of Police and Sheriffs of the sixty-six largest law enforcement organizations in the country.National Law Enforcement Partnership to Prevent Gun Violence, April 15, 2013, available at: http://bit.ly/14AQyJE.
+Law enforcement organizations have denounced concealed carry reciprocity—including the Fraternal Order of Police, the International Association of Chiefs of Police, the Police Foundation, and the Major Cities Chiefs Association, which includes the Chiefs of Police and Sheriffs of the sixty-six largest law enforcement organizations in the country.National Law Enforcement Partnership to Prevent Gun Violence, April 15, 2013, available at: http://bit.ly/14AQyJE.

 The bill would also override state law barring high-capacity handgun magazines and regulating carry on public lands.